mnem/SparrowBones/README.md

 Using The Template
 ==================

-The templates always require you to perform a one time bit of configuration when you create a new project unfortunately.
+There are 2 templates provided:

+- **Game with Sparrow source copied**.
+Use this if you want the easiest way to start a new project.
+After the wizard you can dive right in.
+It copies a version of Sparrow-Framework into the project directory (currently
+SHA: 6d7112975f48efc65f8afce69ccf82d301f9b7a3 ).

+-- **Game with Sparrow source linked**.
+This template requires you to perform some minor post creation configuration.
 When you create a new project the link to Sparrow.xcodeproj will appear in RED.
 To fix this, follow the instructions in the README.txt file in the Sparrow group.

-Once you've done that, dive right in.
+Once you've chosen, dive right in.
 Generally the place to start is in `<your game name>/<your game name>ViewController.m`.
 Follow the comments and you should be sorted.

 mnem